Byron/gitoxide/etc/monthlies/2022/april.md

 Out of a desire to improve performance, the `onefetch` maintainers reached out to see if they could use `gitoxide` instead.
 I went right to work which results in this PR being merged: https://github.com/o2sh/onefetch/pull/635 and me being a collaborator. `onefetch` is now ~2.2x faster in the repositories I tested and is more correct as well.

-`git2`, however, is still needed for accessing the git configuration, so some more work is still waiting to be done to complete the transision from `git2` to `gitoxide` ([tracking issue](https://github.com/Byron/gitoxide/issues/364)).
+`git2`, however, is still needed for accessing the git configuration, so some more work is still waiting to be done to complete the transition from `git2` to `gitoxide` ([tracking issue](https://github.com/Byron/gitoxide/issues/364)).

 #### `git-mailmap`